der-lukas/framer-Symbols/README.md

 `SymbolName = new Symbol(template, states, events)`

-As you can see, the Symbol-class takes two parameters:
+The Symbol-class has the following parameters:

 Parameter | Type | Description
 -------- | ---- | -------